 3. Analytical Reasoning

-Data analysis has been a skill that has been growing in demand rapidly over the last 5 years and shows no signs of slowing down.
+Data analysis is a skill that has been growing in demand rapidly over the last 5 years and shows no signs of slowing down.

 According to Deloitte, tech industries are currently experiencing a skills shortage in this area, as roles for skilled data analysts and strategists have surged.
 With this trend being on the incline since 2016, the heavy demand for data-savvy minds isn’t going anywhere.